Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

   used in SciPy's `fft` module.

 The first three options are very similar in functionality and usability.
-But the last option, in addition to multiple dispatch, offers granular control using context managers and provides a way to switch backends for the same array type.
+But the last option (uarray), in addition to multiple dispatch, offers granular control using context managers and provides a way to switch backends for the same array type.
+It is also the only library that doesn't solely rely on a class hierarchy/relationship, so can support "array duck types".

 It's also possible to make the `uarray` dispatcher work without a context manager making the mechanism implicit and similar to other dispatch libraries.
 Whether we should encourage the implicit registration of backends or not is an open design issue and there's previous discussion on the topic in [SciPy #14266](https://github.com/scipy/scipy/issues/14266).
 Hameer Abbasi, one of the `uarray` authors, wrote
 [a blog post](https://labs.quansight.org/blog/2019/07/uarray-update-api-changes-overhead-and-comparison-to-__array_function__/)